MightyCode/GDMC2021Tsukuba/Generator Documentation.md

 It uses look table, and additionnal object which are items that must be added to the chest independently of the loot table

+## generation/*loremaker.py*

+This class alter settlementData to add lore for each choosen structures.

 ## generation/*structureManager.py*

 This class will fill settlementData with the next structure that should be added.